AutoxingTech/axbot_restbook/docs/reference/overlays.md

 ## Free Space

-Free spaces are used to clear out an area in the map, and allow the robot to move into those areas.
+Free spaces are used to clear an area on the map, allowing the robot to move into those regions.
-It's used to remove redundant obstacles after creating the map.
+They are used to remove redundant obstacles after the map has been created.

 ```json
 {